David Simpson (artist)

-David Simpson (born 1928) is an American abstract painter who lives and works in Berkeley, California.
-In 1956 Simpson graduated from the California School of Fine Arts (now the San Francisco Art Institute) with a BFA; and in 1958 he earned an MFA, from the San Francisco State College.
-Since 1958 Simpson has had more than 70 solo exhibitions of his paintings in galleries and museums worldwide.
+David Simpson (born 1928) is an American abstract painter and educator, who lives in Berkeley, California.
+His work is associated with the minimalist, monochrome, and color field movements.
+Since 1958, Simpson has had more than 70 solo exhibitions of his paintings in galleries and museums worldwide.
 His paintings have been included in hundreds of group exhibitions throughout the United States and Europe.
 During the early 1960s Simpson was included in two seminal group exhibitions: Americans 1963 at the Museum of Modern Art in New York curated by Dorothy Canning Miller and Post-Painterly Abstraction curated by Clement Greenberg in 1964; that traveled to the Los Angeles County Museum of Art the Walker Art Center and the Art Gallery of Toronto.

-Simpson is an artist and teacher whose work is associated with the minimalist, monochrome, and color field movements.

 Early life and education

 David Simpson was born in Pasadena, California in 1928 to Frederick Simpson, an interior decorator and expert on 19th century fabrics and furniture and Mary Adeline White, a housewife.
 After Frederick died in 1936, Mary supported Simpson and his older brother, Robert, by working at the National Tuberculosis Association.
 In 1952, Simpson met art student Dolores Debus.
 The two were married the following year in Sierra Madre, California.
 Simpson has a stepson, Gregory Vose, born in 1949, and a daughter, Lisa Simpson, born in 1953.